hearvox/quote-catcher/README.md

 quote-catcher
 =============

-WordPress plugin dispplays random quote from your posts.
+WordPress plugin displays random quote from your posts.